-What Orion expects from its Suppliers in terms of corporate responsibility?
+What does Orion expect from its Suppliers in terms of corporate responsibility?

 In our Approach to Corporate Responsibility, we emphasise our commitment to the principles and practices promoting sustainable development and the welfare of humankind, and our aim for the highest standards in the industry with respect to environment, health, safety, business ethics and integrity.
 Being committed to corporate responsibility allows us to expect the same from our business partners.